ireckless03/Share-Location/README.md

 # Libraries and Packages Used

-- axios: A promise-based HTTP client for making API requests.
+- **axios**: A promise-based HTTP client for making API requests.
+In this project, axios was used to send HTTP requests to the Google Geocoding API to retrieve location coordinates based on the entered address.

-- @types/google.maps: TypeScript type definitions for the Google Maps API.
+- **@types/google.maps**: TypeScript type definitions for the Google Maps API.
+It provided type information and autocomplete support for using the Google Maps API in TypeScript.
+This allowed for better type safety and improved development experience when working with Google Maps functionality in the project.

-- ts-loader: Webpack loader for compiling TypeScript files.
+- **ts-loader**: Webpack loader for compiling TypeScript files. ts-loader was used to transpile TypeScript code into JavaScript, enabling the project to be executed in the browser.

-- typescript: A superset of JavaScript that adds static typing to the language.
+- **typescript**:  A superset of JavaScript that adds static typing to the language.
+TypeScript was the primary programming language used in this project.
+It provided static typing, type checking, and other advanced language features, making the code more robust and maintainable.

-- webpack: A module bundler used to bundle the JavaScript and other assets.
+- **webpack**:  A module bundler used to bundle the JavaScript and other assets.
+Webpack was used to bundle all the project's dependencies and assets, such as JavaScript files, CSS stylesheets, and images.
+It helped optimize the project's performance and facilitated easy deployment.

-- webpack-cli: Command-line interface for webpack.
+- **webpack-cli**: Command-line interface for webpack. webpack-cli provided a command-line interface to interact with webpack.
+It allowed for running build commands, configuring webpack, and managing the project's bundling process.

-- webpack-dev-server: Development server that provides live reloading and other features for efficient development.
+- **webpack-dev-server**: Development server that provides live reloading and other features for efficient development. webpack-dev-server was used during development to serve the project locally.
+It enabled live reloading, meaning that any changes made in the code were automatically reflected in the browser without needing to manually refresh the page.
+This greatly improved the development workflow and productivity.

 # Future Improvements